 Items & Accessories to Carry

-1. Carry summer clothes to beat the humidity in Chennai.
+1. Summer clothes to beat the humidity in Chennai.

 2. Comfortable footwear such as sandals, flip flops and sneakers.